 - Cognitive Restructuring: This involves identifying and challenging irrational thoughts.
 For instance, if you believe that “Everyone is judging me,” test this thought by looking for evidence that contradicts it.

-By practising these techniques consistently, you can take significant steps towards managing and reducing your anxiety.
+By practicing these techniques consistently, you can take significant steps toward managing and reducing your anxiety.
 Remember, it’s about progress, not perfection!

 6. Breathing Exercises

 Breathing exercises are a simple yet powerful way to deal with anxiety.
-They can be practised almost anywhere and provide immediate relief.
+They can be practiced almost anywhere and provide immediate relief.
 Let’s delve into a few effective techniques you can try:

 4-7-8 Breathing

-This exercise is renowned for its calming effects and is straightforward to practise:
+This exercise is renowned for its calming effects and is straightforward to practice:

 - Start by sitting or lying down in a comfortable position.